SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_references.rst

 * SAULT1996: Sault, R. J., L. Staveley-Smith, and W. N. Brouw.
 "An approach to interferometric mosaicing."
 Astronomy and Astrophysics Supplement Series 120 (1996): 375-384.

+* ThompsonDaddario1982: A. R. Thompson and L. R. D'Addario.
+"Frequency response of a synthesis array: Performance limitations and design tolerances", Radio Science 17 (1982): 357-369